Staff

 tracey.bloodworth@cedarrun.org

 In her role, she assists our Director of Development & Communications with the development and execution of fundraising, marketing/advertising, and communication initiatives.
-She will also be assisting with both on and off-site events, as well as on-site full-facility rentals like weddings!
+She also leads both on and off-site events, as well as on-site full-facility rentals like weddings!
+Lisa plays a key role in supporting organizational leadership with short and long-range strategic development plans.

 Lisa Franco_2022